WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 connections and byways are re-established, it sends all buffered data immediately.

-A server MUST maintain a timer, with a value equal to one second, for which it will hold the call in its current state without any active signalling byway.
+A server MUST maintain a timer, with a value equal to 30 seconds, for which it will hold the call in its current state without any active signalling byway.
 If the server does not receive a signalling byway before the expiration of this timer, it MUST consider the